pascal-niklaus/pascal/README.md

 - trim.ws: remove whitespace
 - sigStars: translate P values to "stars" indicating significance levels
 - suc: short for `sort(unique(as.character(x)))`
+- isect: intersection of lines, with options
+- Sink, enableSink: sink function that can be globally enabled/disabled

 ### Misc